-Area of Work Actions Measures of Success Mid Year Assessment 14.
-To respond to ■ Provide Government with No high profile regulatory failures leading to public criticism.
-Positive feedback from the We have continued to provide relevant and timely information/data 14.
+Area of Work Actions Measures of Success End of Year Assessment raise awareness of ARB's role and the public Register, through exhibiting and speaking opportunities.
+External communications reinforce message of ARB's regulatory work.
+No high profile regulatory failures leading to public criticism.
+Continued monitoring of the trade press and updates sent out to Board and staff regularly.
+There have been no high profile regulatory failures leading to public criticism 14.
 To respond to the Government's advice and guidance regarding the UK's departure from the EU Provide Government with information as requested on the current regulatory regime, facts and figures Respond to the advice and guidance provided by the Department for Communities and Local Government regarding any proposed changes to ARB'S role and responsibilities.
-To ensure any changes to legislation are enacted with minimal disruption to ARB's work To ensure that the profession and public are kept up to date with how the UK's departure from the EU will affect ARB's core activities and function through communications, and website FAQs To liaise with other EU competent authorities as and when appropriate Department for Communities and Local Government on responsiveness and quality of information provided.
+To ensure any changes to legislation are enacted with minimal disruption to ARB's work To ensure that the profession and public are kept up to date with how the UK's departure from the EU will affect ARB's core activities and function through communications, and website FAQs To liaise with other EU competent authorities as and when appropriate Positive feedback from the Department for Communities and Local Government on responsiveness and quality of information provided.
 Successful embedding of any legislative changes into ARB's operations and strategy.
 Regular updates sent to the profession and other stakeholders at appropriate intervals and website FAQs reviewed and updated on regular basis.
-Feedback from stakeholders, including profession, public and competent authorities as to quality and timeliness of communications and updates. to the DCLG/DIT/DBEIS and DEXEU when requested.
+Feedback from stakeholders, including profession, public and competent authorities as to quality and timeliness of communications and updates.
+We have continued to provide relevant and timely information/data to government departments when requested.
 We have reviewed the Act and determined which areas could be impacted as a result of the UK's departure from the EU.
 We have reviewed and refreshed the Frequently Asked Questions we publish on our website relating to this area, and will continue to do so as we learn more.
 We are keeping our stakeholders, including our European counterparts, up to date with developments as needed.